jose-rZM/LL1Checker/README.md

 - The lexer, parser, and symbol table now work with numeric token identifiers, improving table lookups and reducing memory usage for large grammars.
 - Boost.Spirit powers the dynamic lexer and the parser now mirrors its diagnostics, so both lexing and parsing errors display multi-line windows with a caret pointing at the failing token.
-- Parse sessions can export a full parse tree to GraphViz-compatible `.dot` files via `--export-tree`, making it easy to visualize derivations.
+- Parse sessions can export a full parse tree to Graphviz-compatible `.dot` files via `--export-tree`, making it easy to visualize derivations.
 - Grammar validation is stricter: duplicate terminal or non-terminal identifiers abort loading with a descriptive error, and parse tree exports now fail fast if the output file cannot be created.
+- Command-line handling exits immediately on invalid options, preventing partial runs when arguments are malformed.
+- The build system gained an opt-in static linking toggle (`LL1CHECKER_FORCE_STATIC_RUNTIME`) and a `make static` helper target; CMake will also fetch `cxxopts` automatically when it is not installed.

 ## ▶️ Run